moderndatacompany/dataos.info/docs/resources/lens/exploration_of_lens_uusing_python.md

----
-title: Consumption of Lens using Python
----

-# Consumption of Lens using Python
+# Exploration of Lens using Python

 ## Using Lens APIs